smoeding/puppet-openssl/REFERENCE.md

 This type creates RSA or Elliptic Curve keys depending on the parameter `algorithm`.

-The type expects to find the "-----BEGIN PRIVATE KEY-----" token in the first line of the file or it will overwrite the file content with a new key.

 The key can optionally be encrypted using a supplied password.

-This type uses the Ruby OpenSSL library and does not run the `openssl` binary provided by the operating system.
+The type expects to find the "-----BEGIN PRIVATE KEY-----" token in the file or it will overwrite the file content with a new key.

 The type is refreshable and will generate a new key if the resource is notified from another resource.

+This type uses the Ruby OpenSSL library and does not need the `openssl` binary provided by the operating system.

 #### Examples